-Disclaimer: This represents a kind of 'received' or 'canonical' selection of methodologists, based on largely UK-focused research into the development of a particular European Reform Movement influenced British tradition in English language teaching (see Howatt with Widdowson 2004, Howatt and Smith 2000, 200, 2014; Smith 2003, 2005).
+Health warning: This represents a kind of 'received' or 'canonical' selection of methodologists, based on largely UK-focused research into the development of a particular European Reform Movement influenced British tradition in English language teaching (see Howatt with Widdowson 2004, Howatt and Smith 2000, 2002, 2014; Smith 2003, 2005).

 The selection would be different for different worldwide historical contexts; also, the absence of women apart from Ingrid Freebairn shows the extent to which writing books on methodology and EFL textbooks seems to have been largely male-dominated in the period covered by the ELT Archive (c.
 1880 – c.
 1980).
-The role of women in the history of ELT, alongside developing a more 'grounded' (bottom-up) approach to history in general, is one of our current areas of research interest, as is facilitating research into diverse histories of English language teaching / education in different contexts, including (currently) India and China.
+Further exploring the role of women in the history of ELT, alongside developing a more 'grounded' (bottom-up) approach to history in general, is one of our current areas of research interest, as is facilitating research into diverse histories of English language teaching / education in different contexts, including (currently) India and China.

 Howatt, A.P.R. & Smith, R. (eds.)
 2000.
 Foundations of Foreign Language Teaching: Nineteenth-century Innovators, six volumes; Vol. 1: Joseph Jacotot and James Hamilton; Vol. II: Claude Marcel (1); Vol. III: Claude Marcel (2); Vol. IV: Thomas Prendergast; Vol. V: Lambert Sauveur and Maximilian Berlitz; Vol. VI: François Gouin.
 London: Routledge, with 43-page General Introduction.